1. Initial investigation and referral

 Other investigations may also be considered.
-If you are diagnosed with epithelial ovarian cancer, and are younger than 70 years of age, you should be referred to a familial cancer centre for genetic testing.
+If you are diagnosed with high-grade serous epithelial ovarian you should be referred to a familial cancer centre for genetic testing.

 It can be helpful to contact cancer peer support groups and support groups for carers.

 Here is a list of questions to ask your doctor.